bbfrederick/rapidtide/docs/theoryofoperation.rst

 blood content, such as white matter), which can make the signal harder to quantify.
 Correlation peaks can be very broad due to low pass filtering, autocorrelation and window function choices, and baseline roll can lead to incorrect peak identification.
 This makes the peak fitting process complicated.
-Use ``--similaritymetric correlation`` to use crosscorrelation (default).
+Use ``--similaritymetric correlation`` to select crosscorrelation (default).

 **Mutual information:**  Mutual information (MI) is a very different method of quantifying similarity.
 It is a measure of the amount of information you can gain about one signal from the other (yes, I know the definition is about "random